ericyang789/Parallel-Compute-Project/README.md

 - Kmeans: different starting points, could be another parallelization dimension, communicate best result in the end.
 Also resource allocation if one node converges early.

 In a few sentences, what do you plan for the CS205 final project?
+- Data: Sequencing, genomics, RNA-seq...
+- Algorithms: ML algorithms, ie Kmeans, PCA...
+- Application: Cell type classification, or disease vs normal, etc
+- Different parallelization techniques
+- Different initializations...

 What course concepts will be used in the project?
 (Note that some concepts may not be covered yet) [3 - 5 sentences] *
+- Some approaches: Big data stuff, different levels of parallelism (many core, multi core,
+- Diagnosis in the beginning, understand what part is taking the longest, biggest areas for max performance gain, scalability
+- Performance optimization
+- Loop unrolling, matrix blocking, row major vs column major, loop interchange...
+- Directives, openacc, openmp...

 What resources will you need to accomplish this task (AWS / compute cluster / etc.) Please let us know if you need help getting access to resources.
 We may be able to work with research computing for specific cases.
 [3-5 sentences] *
+- AWS credits, not sure how much, GPU computing, clusters if we do MPI, Cannon cluster
+- Potential EBS storage (potenntially hundreds of GB maybe more if raw sequencing data, but most likely we'll do expression data ie counts/TPM), S3 might be cheap
+- We might want to compare performance between cloud computing vs supercomputer
+- not sure what exact techniques but thinking about a multitude of possibilities, leaving doors open to do CPU-GPU, and clusters

 Q for TA: